Adult-Gerontology Acute Care Nurse Practitioner options require at least one year experience in critical care setting.

 - GW Nursing is subject to state authorization requirements in order to offer an approved nursing curriculum.
 View available states.

 - Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.

 - A gap analysis will be taken for post-master's certificate applicants in need of any of the"Three P's" which include advanced health assessment (physical), physiology and pathophysiology, and pharmacology.

 You must record a minimum of 650 hours of clinical experience with an approved preceptor.
+You are encouraged to find your own preceptor, but we can provide information on local clinical sites if needed.
 A clinical site visit will be conducted, usually during your second or final clinical course, by a faculty member.
-Clinical placements will be selected by the program director to provide the clinical experiences necessary to meet acute care competencies and will take place in the District of Columbia, Maryland or Northern Virginia.
-You must be able to commute to any of these locations while enrolled in clinical courses.

 The following clinical courses are required: